 Unfortunately, some employees are having trouble obtaining the paid and unpaid leave provided by the FFCRA and CARES Acts.
 In many cases, this is due to intentional actions on the part of employers.
 At Rise Law Firm, we want you to understand that employers are not allowed to circumvent these new federal laws, and we will help if you are having trouble getting your paid or unpaid leave throughout this ongoing coronavirus pandemic.

 We will also help employees who are having trouble getting unemployment because they are still technically “employed,” but just have zero hours or no shifts assigned.
 Additionally, we know that it has been very difficult to navigate the unemployment process in California.
-Rise Law Firm may be able to help you through this system, so please call our Los Angeles employment law attorneys today.
+Rise Law Firm may be able to help you through this system, so please call our employment law attorneys today.
 We will work to secure the compensation you are entitled to.

 If you or somebody you care about has been treated unfairly or illegally by an employer during the coronavirus pandemic, speak to an attorney today.
 At Rise Law Firm, we are ready to get to work investigating our case in order to secure any compensation you are entitled to.
 This could include any unpaid wages or benefits, reinstatement to your job, pain and suffering damages, and more.
 When you need a Los Angeles employment attorney to help with a coronavirus-related employment issue, you can contact us for a free consultation of your case by clicking here or calling 310-728-6588.